 For more information:

-API Creator processes each submitted row in the order it receives them, as follows:
+Layer7 Live API Creatorprocesses each submitted row in the order it receives them, as follows:

-- Calls early row events, supplied with therow,oldRow, andlogicContextvariables.
-Your event can inspect/alter the row before rules fire.
+- Calls early event rules, supplied with therow,oldRow, andlogicContextvariables.
+Your event rule can inspect/alter the row before rules fire.
 For example, you can compute network-unique primary keys.

 - Executes (only) those rules whose dependent row data has changed (based on comparingrowwitholdRow).
 It computes the rule execution order based on rule dependencies, discovered by automatic rule parsing.
 The rule updates the row (state), so it is visible to ensuing rules.

-- Executes row events so that you can do whatever is not expressed in declarative logic.
+- Executes event rules so that you can do whatever is not expressed in declarative logic.
 For example, send email, post data to other systems, and credit card checks.
-You are passed row, oldRow, and logicContext.
-The effects of rule changes are visible in your row objects.You can alter the row, but you must save your changes.For more information about logic events, see Logic Event Rule Types.
+You are passedrow,oldRow, andlogicContext.
+The effects of rule changes are visible in your row objects.You can alter the row, but you must save your changes.For more information about event rules, see Event Rule Types.

-A transaction is used for all updates of a given request, both rows from the client, and chained updates (step 4).
-Rows are buffered into the write-cache so that multiple updates to the same row (for example, many line items might adjust the
+Layer7 Live API Creatoruses a transaction for all updates of a given request, both rows from the client, and chained updates (step 4).
+It buffers rows into the write-cache so that multiple updates to the same row (for example, many line items might adjust the

-Your logic specifications for validations and events can stipulate that they run during normal per-row execution or can be deferred until commit.
-If you elect your validations and events run during normal per-row execution,
+Layer7 Live API Creatorflushes the write-cache to the database at the end of the transaction, after it processes all rows.
+Your logic specifications for validation rules and event rules can stipulate that they run during normal per-row execution or can be deferred until commit.
+If you elect your validation rules and event rules run during normal per-row execution,

-CA Live API Creatorexecutes the logic only prior to transaction flush.
-The logic phase has been completed, so all the logic for all the rows are visible in your row objects.
+Layer7 Live API Creatorhas completed the Logic Phase, so the logic for the rows are visible in your row objects.

 For example, you want to ensure Purchase Orders have at least one line item.
 You can define a